nstansby/rpi-rotary-encoder-python/README.md

+# *** *PLEASE NOTE* ***

+*The 4.0 release of CircuitPython added the `rotaryio` package.
+This is almost certainly a better way to interface with a rotary encoder than some janky code that I threw together.
+You can learn more about `rotaryio` on [Adafruit's learning pages](https://learn.adafruit.com/rotary-encoder/circuitpython).*

+*I'll leave this repo around in case it's useful for someone stuck with an earlier CircuitPython version, or someone trying to implement some crazy specific behaviour... but I don't plan to spend any further time developing or maintaining this.*

+---

 # rpi-rotary-encoder-python
 I had a quick look for some clean code to listen to a rotary encoder attached to a Raspberry Pi, and didn't find any... so I rolled my own.